J.D. Graduation Requirements

 The public service requirement can be fulfilled in any of the following ways:

-- By participating in a community-based pro bono program.
+4. By participating in a community-based pro bono project.

-If you fulfill your public service requirement by successfully completing a Clinic, Public Service Externship, or Street Law NO ADDITIONAL DOCUMENTATION IS REQUIRED.
+If you fulfill your public service requirement by successfully completing a Clinic, Public Interest Externship, Street Law, Moderate Means Program Practicum, or Rural Alaska Tax Program, the public service hours will be automatically tracked and verified by Academic Services and NO DOCUMENTATION IS REQUIRED.

 J.D.
 Experiential Coursework Requirement